jingelrpg/coc-vft/README.md

 now vanished away, became an old dream, a scene from a movie he might or might not have seen.

-As years went by the war came again not the war that he knew, a war even faster and crueler, with millionfold sin, with war machines the devil could not think of in his wildest dreams,
+As years went by the war came again, not the war that he knew, a war even faster and crueler, with millionfold sin, with war machines the devil could not think of in his wildest dreams,